plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

 ## Basic Semantic Kernel code and Kernel creation
-4. Replace Program.cs code to create your first SK Kernel
+4. Replace Program.cs code to create your first SK Kernel To create an agent with SK, the first thing we need is an SK Kernel.
+We will first create the SK and connect it with an Azure OpenAI model.
+Then, we will set up logging services to gather instrumentation that will help us understand the agent's behaviors.

+    The `Services.AddLogging` command in Semantic Kernel is used to add logging services to your application.
+This is particularly useful for debugging and monitoring the behavior of your AI agents.
+When you use this command, you can configure various logging providers and set the minimum log level.
     ```csharp
     using Microsoft.Extensions.DependencyInjection;
     using Microsoft.Extensions.Logging;